RickStanley/sentimentos/README.md

 ## About (by Rick Stanley)

-The goal is to have an Sentiment Analysis compiled to wasm, to testing purposes.
+The goal is to have an Sentiment Analysis compiled to wasm, experiment purpose 🧪.
 I love Rust, but I haven't the pleasure of using it in production yeat.
 I adore WebAssembly, ditto.